 For my summer road trips, all I really need is mildly-cold AC and a radio with working cassette (can’t let those 80s tapes go to waste).
 I’m not a speed demon by any means, and the extremely-relaxed nature of my 10-valves paired with a 3-speed automatic fits my driving style well.
-Who’s grandma is going the actual speed limit in that really nice Audi 100 over there?
-Oh, that’s just T44Brian.
+I like to cruise along, and these are really cars that can do that perfectly.

 How do you manage to keep multiple Type 44s in such nice shape and running condition at the same time?

 Simply put: I have Super-OCD, and there’s nothing worse than having something not perfect, broken, or close-to-being broken on one of the cars.
 I devote a huge amount of time to getting things just-right.
 I could fork over a lot of money and have someone do repairs or fabricate trim bits for me, but what’s the fun in that if you didn’t have a mental breakdown over something trivial?
 I also spend many hours a day looking for parts online (which has been reduced significantly with saved search abilities), and if the cars need something, I don’t skimp.
 If parts I need come up for sale that I’ve been waiting for, I BUY THEM!
 It’s hard to maintain these cars sometimes, even for me.
 Anytime I’m thrown a bone, I take it.
 There really is no “sword” to call upon otherwise.